 \section{Homotopy type of the Quillen complex}

-In this section, we discuss the sphericity of the whole Quillen complex $\mathcal A_p(G)$, for solveble groups $G$ whose Sylow $p$-subgroups have cyclic derived group.
-Before, we need to get some informations about the way the Sylow $p$-subgroups are placed in such groups.
+In this section, we discuss the sphericity of the whole Quillen complex $\mathcal A_p(G)$, for solvable groups $G$ whose Sylow $p$-subgroups have a cyclic derived group.
+But first, we need to get some information about the way the Sylow $p$-subgroups are located in such groups.

-For a solvable group $G$ and a prime $p$, we denote by $\ell_p(G)$ the $p$-length of $G$.
-We now need to bound $\ell_p(G)$ when the Sylow $p$-subgroups of $G$ have cyclic derived groups (if the Sylow $p$-subgroups $P$ of $G$ are abelian, then the $\ell_p(G)$ is easily seen to be $1$).
-The propositions we state are well known (for instance as applications of the Hall-Higman theorem).
-Anyway, for sake of completeness, we give a direct proof of them.
+Let $G$ be a group and $p$ a prime.
+We denote by $O_p(G)$ the largest normal $p$-subgroup of $G$ (it may be the trivial group).
+Similarly, we denote by $O_{p'}(G)$ the largest normal subgroup of $G$ whose order is not divisible by $p$.
+We denote by $O_{p',p}(G)$ the inverse image in $G$ of the group $O_p(G/O_{p'}(G))$ and, in a similar fashion, we define the subgroups $O_{p',p,p'}(G),O_{p',p,p',p}(G)$ and so on, building an ascending normal series (called the $p$-\emph{series} of $G$).
+If this ascending series reaches $G$, we say that $G$ is $p$-\emph{solvable} and we define $\ell_p(G)$ (the $p$-\emph{length} of $G$) to be the number factors of the $p$-series that are $p$-groups.
+We now need to find an upper bound for $\ell_p(G)$ when the Sylow $p$-subgroups of $G$ have cyclic derived groups (if the Sylow $p$-subgroups $P$ of $G$ are abelian, then $\ell_p(G)$ is easily seen to be $1$).
+For a group $G$ we define $Fit(G)$ (the \emph{Fitting subgroup} of $G$) to be the largest normal nilpotent subgroup of $G$.
+For $p$-solvable groups it might happen that $Fit(G)=1$, so it is possible to define the so-called \emph{generalized Fitting subgroup} for a $p$-solvable group $G$ which is always non-trivial.
+However, we will work with a $p$-solvable group $G$ such that $O_{p'}(G)=1$ and in this case the generalized Fitting subgroup coincides with $Fit(G)$.
+The propositions we state are well known (for instance as applications of the Hall-Higman Theorem).
+Anyway, for the sake of completeness, we will directly prove them.